Welcome#

-This jupyter book presents an introduction to brain decoding & encoding using fMRI.
-It was developed within the educational courses, conducted as part of the Montreal AI and Neuroscience (MAIN) conference in November 2022.
+This jupyter book presents an introduction to brain decoding using fMRI.
+It was developed within the educational courses, conducted as part of the Montreal AI and Neuroscience (MAIN) conference in October 2024.

 Jupyter Book Badge Binder Docker Hub GitHub size GitHub issues GitHub PR License CONP